 Biomass is often mentioned as a potentially practical way to bind carbon from the atmosphere and lead to minimal net emissions.
-In the context of removal strategies, photosynthesis by plants, algae or by synthetic methods are possible options for absorbing carbon from the atmosphere.
+In the context of removal strategies, photosynthesis by plants, algae or by synthetic methods are the only really viable technology for absorbing carbon from the atmosphere.
 In view of all the difficulties in reducing energy sources of carbon emissions, it is not surprising that energy experts see massive afforestation as a great opportunity for removing the large amounts of CO_2 emitted.

-Unfortunately, there are similar major hurdles to the use of afforestation to absorb excess CO_2 as there are in using biomass to lower carbon dioxide emissions.
+Unfortunately there are similar major hurdles to the use of afforestation to absorb excess CO_2 as there are in using biomas to lower carbon dioxide emissions.
 The total soil organic carbon in the world is estimated at 1500 Gt and total living biomass at 600 Gt (Esser and Overdieck, 1991).
 The net fixation is less than 50 percent of annual deposition in phytomass due to the loss of soil organic carbon.
 This leads to large area requirements.
 For example, devoting the entire agricultural area of Germany to reforestation would remove less than ten percent of German fossil energy emissions.

-Marland (1988) estimated that an area of more than five million square kilometers, corresponding to about a third of land used worldwide for agriculture (15 million square kilometers of arable land and permanent crops), would be required to sequester about five billion tons of carbon released through fossil fuel emissions.
+Marland (1988) estimated that an area of about five million square kilometers, corresponding to about a third of land used worldwide for agriculture (15 million square kilometers of arable land and permanent crops), would be required to sequester about five billion tons of carbon released through fossil fuel emissions.
+This estimate corresponds to current atmospheric carbon removal by tropical plantation (Brown et al., 1986).
 Given these daunting figures and the unprecedented scale of required global management, it seems clear that there is no single solution to the CO_2 problem.

-Afforestation can be successful on a limited scale and in many regions of the world.
-However, there have also been a number of unsuccessful efforts at reforestation, with large losses in established plantations in Angola, Nigeria, Morocco and several other countries.
+However, afforestation can be successful on a limited scale and in many regions of the world.

+There have also been a number of unsuccessful efforts at reforestation, with large losses in established plantations in Angola, Nigeria, Morocco and several other countries.
 In China, the rate of survival of reforestation efforts is estimated to be not higher than 20 percent.
 Success rates are often practised far below theoretical calculations.

-Even if large amounts of carbon can be sequestered in forests, the ultimate question remains, what happens after 20 years when forest decay releases the "collected" CO_2 .
+Of course, in afforestation, the ultimate question remains, once having in theory sequestered large amounts of carbon in forests, what happens after 20 years when forest decay releases the "collected" CO_2 .
 The real problem is to break nature's cycle, which reduces the effectiveness of carbon storage after 20 years.
 Maybe the final answer to this key question lies in copying nature's strategy on a geological time scale, burying whole forests to make "artificial" coal beds for distant generations.
-This illustrates that afforestation might turn out to be more a postponement strategy than a permanent solution.
+This illustrates that biomass might turn out to be more a postponement strategy than a permanent solution.